securityclippy/coredns/plugin/forward/README.md

 }
 ~~~

+## Bugs

+The TLS config is global for the whole forwarding proxy if you need a different `tls-name` for
+different upstreams you're out of luck.

 ## Also See

-RFC 7858 for DNS over TLS.
+[RFC 7858](https://tools.ietf.org/html/rfc7858) for DNS over TLS.